3t13nn3/-S4-1000-Bornes/README.md

 # -S4-1000-Bornes
-A university work by group with professionals restrictions like imposed syntax, test functions, macros and documentation.
+A university group project with professionals restrictions like imposed syntax, test functions, macros and documentation.
 This program is a terminal version of a famous french board game.
 The project aims to make us learn how we generaly code into a compagny with restrictions.